w3f/Grants-Program/applications/Subcoin.md

 **Relevance to Substrate & Polkadot**

 This project showcases the versatility of Substrate as a leading blockchain development framework.
 With Substrate, small teams and even individuals can create production-level blockchain software efficiently.
 Developers within the Substrate/Polkadot ecosystem, particularly those interested in Bitcoin-related applications, stand to benefit from the tools and insights produced by this project.
+Specifically, the Bitcoin bridge projects can integrate the subcoin-network into their nodes to talk to the Bitcoin network directly instead of relying on the external relayers which are suffered from the single point of failure practically.

 **Motivation**